 In this article, guest contributor Molly Brown shares her tips on attention seeking cats!

-When a cat's owners goes away and the cat sitter is left in charge, they can often be prone to stress and separation anxiety.
+Cats are prone to stress and separation anxiety when their owners go away.
 This can lead to some undesirable behaviour in the form of attention seeking cats.
-This is something you should be prepared for as a cat sitter.
 You may also have a particularly needy cat as an owner so these tips could be helpful to you too!

 There are a number of things cats may do in a bid to get humans attention.
 While this can be cute, encouraging certain behaviour can become a more serious problem or indicate an underlying issue.
 As a cat sitter, if you’re in doubt about a cat’s behaviour, it is always best to communicate with the owners who can let you know if this is out of character.